 How effective is salicylic acid in treating dandruff caused by seborrheic dermatitis?

-Salicylic acid does not possess any antifungal properties necessary for the treatment of seb derm, but the keratolytic effects can help to remove flaky skin.
+Salicylic acid possesses mild antifungal properties [7] which are highly unlikely to offer complete resolution and treatment of seb derm, but the keratolytic effects can help to remove flaky skin.
 The salicylic acid softens the existing build-up while the anti-fungal can help prevent any further build-up.

 How effective is salicylic acid at treating scalp psoriasis?

-Scalp Psoriasis is an auto-immune condition causing the hyperproliferation growth of skin cells.
+Scalp Psoriasis is an auto-immune condition causing the hyperproliferation growth of skin cells affecting about 2-3% of the population [15].
 In a regular skin cycle skin, the turnover of skin cells takes about a month.
 If you have psoriasis, it can happen within a few days.

 As a result, a number of raised plaques or patches of thick, scaly skin appear on various parts of your body.

-The keratolytic properties of salicylic acid can help to soften and remove flaky skin.
+The keratolytic properties of salicylic acid can help to soften and remove flaky skin with its use for 8 to 16 weeks shown to be effective for mild to moderate psoriasis [16].

 In severe cases of psoriasis, treatment is often combined with a topical steroid – the salicylic acid added to help penetration of the steroid – the scaly build-up can prevent the steroid from entering the skin efficiently.